motopress/getwid/readme.txt

 * Features and Services templates.
 * Team and FAQ, etc.

+### Custom Field Filter and Meta Query

+The Custom post type, Post slider, and Post carousel blocks can be extended with custom filters sourced by third-party plugins (WooCommerce, Advanced Custom Fields, Events Calendar etc.) that have their own custom fields.
+Getwid blocks use these fields as meta queries to allow you to organize automatic rendering of posts by a wider range of custom filters.

+### Collection of WordPress blocks

 Our collection of extra WordPress blocks for Gutenberg page builder ships with a broad blocks bundle for the needs of business websites, startups, creative projects and a diversity of other niches.
 It enables you to create efficient landing pages, services pages, portfolios, and make your overall transition to Gutenberg less stressful!

 It's brought to you by MotoPress - a trusted WordPress developer with more than 7 years of experience in creating WordPress tools for content building.